Necessity of entanglement for the typicality argument in statistical mechanics

 These observations lead to two key aspects in the quantum scenario.
 First, Typicality can manifest at the state level, but only for subsystems or at the level of observables for the whole system; such differences have been discussed in \cite{Goldstein15, Goldstein17, Mori_2018}.
 Second, the magnitude of the fluctuations decays exponentially with $N$, much faster than the $\sim 1/\sqrt{N}$ obtained by the textbook approach and needed to explain the emergence of the thermal equilibrium behavior of macroscopic systems.
-Note also that for local observables, $||A|| \sim \text{poly}(N) $, even the absolute fluctuations can become negligible and, much faster than needed to recover the textbook result.
+Note also that for extensive observables $A_N$, $||A_N|| \sim \text{poly}(N)$, even the absolute fluctuations can become negligible and, much faster than needed to recover the textbook result.
 In the case of non-local observables, the relative fluctuation would still decay, something not expected from the textbook results.

-However, its necessity is not fully understood despite the central role attributed to entanglement in these arguments.
-Although entanglement enables the emergence of mixed states from pure ones, there is no established quantitative relationship between the amount of entanglement and the degree of typicality; besides a few related works \cite{Garnerone10, Correia24}.
-Neither is the role of entanglement clear in the typicality of global observables.
-In fact, already in \cite{Reimann07} it is mentioned that "our present findings suggest that the main root is the typicality property of the entire compound, which is in turn not entangled with any further system."
+However, the necessity of entanglement in typicality arguments is not fully understood.
+Although entanglement enables the emergence of mixed states from pure ones, there is no established quantitative relationship between its amount and the degree of typicality, besides a few related works \cite{Garnerone10, Correia24}.
+Neither is its role clear in the typicality of global observables.
+In fact, already in \cite{Reimann07} it is mentioned that ``our present findings suggest that the main root is the typicality property of the entire compound, which is in turn not entangled with any further system.''
 Moreover, since macroscopic systems are rarely found in highly entangled states, it is natural to ask: How much entanglement is required to explain thermal behavior?

 Although Typicality can be established for states or observables, our view is that, to study the emergence of thermal behavior in macroscopic systems, one needs only to consider observables, since these are what we measure in experiments and observe in daily life.
-Obtaining the full density matrix of a macroscopic system is infeasible—it contains vastly more information than what is accessible in practice.
+Obtaining the full density matrix of a macroscopic system is infeasible -- it contains vastly more information than what is accessible in practice.
 Because experiments probe only a handful of macroscopic observables, we now turn to two concrete ingredients for our analysis: extensive observables and a complementary tool for dealing with entanglement, namely $K$-separable pure states.